sgruendel/vscode-extension-thymeleaf-navigate/README.md

 # thymeleaf-navigate README

-A VS Code extension to navigate Thymeleaf 3 fragments.
-Currently, only HTML files with .html extension are supported.
+A VS Code extension to navigate Thymeleaf 3 fragments in text files like HTML or XML.

 ## Features

-Fragment definitions like `<div th:fragment="card-skeleton">` are recognized in HTML files.
+Fragment definitions like `<div th:fragment="card-skeleton">` are recognized in text files.
 Fragment expressions referencing those definitions like `<div th:replace="~{fragments/skeletons :: card-skeleton}" />` are then recognized and made navigable via `Ctrl+Click`.